xenondevs/Docs/docs/invui2/inventory.md

 ## Referencing Inventory

-The `ReferencingInventory` can be used to reference a bukkit inventory, such as the player's inventory.
+The `ReferencingInventory` can be used to reference a Bukkit inventory, such as the player's inventory.
 For example, you can easily implement a gui to look at another player's inventory using it:

 ```kotlin
 val inv = ReferencingInventory.fromPlayerStorageContents(otherPlayer.inventory)